torchnyu/blog/_posts/2020-02-26-learning-languages.md

 somewhat infamous for being challenging, on your resume, there's a chance a dev will want to see if you *really* know Haskell.

-Continuing with Haskell, there's often a concept that is absolutely key to a given language.
+Often with programming languages, there's a concept that is absolutely key to a given language.
 With Haskell this concept is [monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)).
 In C, it's pointers.
 In Rust, it's ownership.
 If you don't understand